 - mint & grapefruit wedge for garnish

-- In a saucepan mix 1 cup granulated sugar and 1 cup water.
-Cook over medium-low heat until the sugar has dissolved.
+- Mint Simple Syrup: In a saucepan mix 1 cup granulated sugar and 1 cup water.
+Cook over medium-low heat until the sugar has dissolved about 5 minutes.

 - Stir in 3 large sprigs of mint and stir.
 Cook 3 minutes.

-- In a cocktail shaker filled with ice combine vodka, juice and simple syrup.
+- For the Cocktail: In a cocktail shaker filled with ice combine vodka, fresh pink or ruby red grapefruit juice and simple syrup.
 Shake until well chilled.

 - Strain cocktail into ice filled glass.
-Garnish with mint and grapefruit.
+Garnish with mint and a